PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 • make recommendations about appropriate programmes and treatment

-• motivate offenders to make changes in their behaviour
+• support and motivate people on community-based sentences or orders to make changes in their behaviour

-• work with community agencies to get services, such as housing, for offenders
+• work with community agencies to get services, such as housing, for people on community-based sentences

-• refer offenders to suitable treatment or counselling agencies
+• refer people on community-based sentences to suitable treatment or counselling agencies

 Skills and knowledge